 Save & Reboot

-Use this page to save changes to system Reboot Mode: m memory and reboot your system with different configurations.
+Use this page to save changes to systen Reboot Mode: n memory a Reboot nd reboot your system with differe ent configurations.

 Save Reboot Refresh Help

 Save and Reboot

 To save current configuration settings as they have been submitted click the Save button.
 (Disregard the selection in the Reboot Mode drop-down list; it does not affect the save process.)